wesleydungan/BenchBudEE_Interface/BenchBudEE_Interface_README.txt

 These commands are designed around the idea that the BenchBudEE will be a slave device controlled (at least for now) by a master program running on a PC.
-Initially, I anticipate this will beithe Arduino SKD "Serial Monitor" interface.
+Initially, I anticipate this will be the Arduino SDK "Serial Monitor" interface.

 SET / WRITE COMMANDS